droglenc/NCMTH107/modules/Hypothesis_Testing/CE1.md

 ## Body Temperature
 <img src="../zimgs/body-temperature-1.jpg" alt="Body Temperature" class="img-right">
-[Machowiak (1992)](http://www.ncbi.nlm.nih.gov/pubmed/1302471)[^1] provide a critical examination of whether normal body temperature was 37<sup>o</sup>C.  They recorded the orally-determined body temperatures of 65 male and 65 female subjects.
+[Machowiak (1992)](http://www.ncbi.nlm.nih.gov/pubmed/1302471)[^1] provided a critical examination of whether normal body temperature was 37<sup>o</sup>C.  They recorded the orally-determined body temperatures of 65 male and 65 female subjects.
 Their data is found in NormTemp.csv ([file](https://github.com/droglenc/NCData/raw/master/NormTemp.csv), [meta](https://github.com/droglenc/NCData/blob/master/NormTemp_meta.txt)).
 Use this information to (i) construct statistical hypotheses, (ii) compute the sample mean, (iii) compute the p-value assuming that &sigma;=0.41, (iv) make a decision about the hypotheses using &alpha;=0.05, and (v) summarize your findings in terms of body temperatures.

 ----